MtanTris/Coalescents/README.md

 - `cwd` is the folder where the tree files are stored before being analyzed.
 This folder is separated from the rest in case an error arises during the analysis.
 - `T2\_dest` is the folder where the `.json` files will be stored after the trees are analyzed.
 The `.json` files are sorted by model and by population size.

-For some models, some arguments can be changed before starting the simulations.
-They can be used to change the dominance coefficient $s$, the number $k$ of children per female (for sexual diploids) or per individual, and the gap in generations between the recording of two trees.
-This parameter should be at least a few hundreds, even if it was only 1 during my internship.
+For model A, some arguments can be changed before starting the simulations.
+They can be used to change the dominance coefficient $s$, the number $k$ of children per female (for sexual diploids) or per individual.
+This implementation with arguments is only available with model A as I did not want to change the other models without properly testing them, but don't hesistate do add arguments to the other models if necessary.

 # Plot results
 Once enough simulations are run, you can analyze data by using plot3.py.
 Computing the averages sadly also takes a lot of time.